EmonTx4 Heatpump Monitor

 Temperature sensor installation

-The emonTx4 supports temperature sensing using DS18B20 temperature sensors.
+The emonTx4 single phase emonTx4_CM_6CT_temperature firmware supports temperature sensing using DS18B20 temperature sensors.
 We supply these as encapsulated waterproof sensors in our shop.
 One of the challenges to accurate temperature measurement is mounting these to the flow and return primary pipework.
 John Cantor of heatpumps.co.uk, who we have worked with on heat pump monitoring, wrote a useful blog post with suggestions for different ways to mount these sensors here Temperature sensing with OpenEnergyMonitor.

 The most accurate mounting method would be to use temperature sensor pockets which immerse the sensor in the fluid being measured.
 These however require a system drain down and plumbing work to install.